-Processing is not included in services in sections Broad patterns and Comparative advantages.
+Processing is not included here in services.

 PROJECTIONS

 This section presents a projection exercise to fuel the reflections on the world economy by 2050 in terms of GDP and its main determinants.
 It also contains a particularly useful component on climate change issues with alternative scenarios of economic growth by 2100.